olvfg/freeCodeCamp/client/src/pages/guide/english/linux/index.md

 1991 by Linus Torvalds.
 Many Linux distributions use the word "Linux" in their name.
 The Free Software Foundation uses the name
-GNU/Linux to refer to the operating system family, as well as specific distributions, to emphasize that most Linux distributions are not just the Linux kernel, and that they have in common not only the kernel, but also numerous utilities and libraries, a large proportion of which are from the GNU project.
+GNU/Linux to refer to the operating system family, as well as specific distributions, to emphasize that most Linux distributions are not just the Linux kernel, and that they have in common not only the kernel, but also numerous utilities and libraries, a large proportion of which are from the GNU (GNU is a recursive acronym for "GNU's Not Unix") project.

 The development of Linux is one of the most prominent examples of free and open-source software collaboration.
 The underlying source code may be used, modified and distributed commercially or non-commercially by anyone under the terms of its respective licenses, such